15th MEU Marines receive fuel from Air Force C-17 at FARP during Northern Edge 21

 |Downloads:

-This work, 15th MEU Marines receive fuel from Air Force C-17 at FARP during Northern Edge 21 [Image 7 of 7], by Sgt Sarah Stegall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 15th MEU Marines receive fuel from Air Force C-17 at FARP during Northern Edge 21, by Sgt Desiree D King, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT